Our U.S.A. Services

 • Hello Inclusion has gathered a compilation of culturally relevant children’s literature across all grade levels that incorporates the stories of different groups and communities of people (Black, White, Hispanic/Latinx(o)(a), Asian, Indigenous, MENA, LGBTQIA+, etc.).

-We introduce corresponding lessons to this literature that incorporate the leading research on the science of reading and writing (utilizing National Reading Panel/What Works Clearinghouse) and that infuses principles of antiracism and culturally relevant teaching.
+We introduce corresponding lessons to this literature that incorporate the leading research on the science of reading and writing (utilizing National Reading Panel/What Works Clearinghouse) and that infuses principles of antiracism and culturally relevant teaching from scholars such as Geneva Gay, Ghlody Muhammad, Gloria Larson-Billings, Tyrone Howard, and many others.

 We offer in-person or virtual workshops, coaching, and consultations with schools to introduce the children’s literature and to model lessons that discuss issues of race, culture, ethnicity, class, religion, and gender identity.